The Arrowsmith Program

 HOW IT WORKS

-Arrowsmith deals with the root causes of a learning disability rather than managing its symptoms.
+Arrowsmith deals with the root causes of a learning difficulty rather than managing its symptoms.

-In the past, assistance for students with learning disabilities has come in the form of programs which simply compensate or find a way to work around difficulties they encounter in the classroom.
+In the past, assistance for students with learning difficulties has come in the form of programs which simply compensate or find a way to work around difficulties they encounter in the classroom.

 In contrast, the goal of the Arrowsmith Program is to identify and strengthen each individual student's area of dysfunction.